-With the exception of Mars, I’ve based the Time Travel Diaries of James Urquhart and Elizabeth Bicester in areas where I have lived and know reasonably well in the North East of England and West Sussex.
+With the exception of Mars, I’ve based the places and people in the Time Travel Diaries of James Urquhart and Elizabeth Bicester in areas where I’ve lived and know reasonably well in the North East of England and West Sussex.

 This, I think makes it easier to write description of a place naturally.
 I have heard of authors who have constructed detailed maps of places they have never visited, possibly assisted by Google StreetView, in the hope of giving the impression that they know the place intimately.

 Unfortunately, this doesn’t work for me.
 I end up giving descriptions from the point of view of a tourist rather than a local.
 Though I admit I had to use maps of Mars for the story line there.
 But that was only for the reason outlined above.

 With regard to real people in my novel, most of whom are long dead, I put my hand up to almost completely fabricating the characteristics I attached to them.